Robust Marginal Fermi Liquid In Birefringent Semimetals: Addition of disorder

 Next let us consider the loop corrections to the disorder lines themselves.
 A ZS diagram comes with a factor of $n$, which vanishes upon taking the replica limit $ n \rightarrow 0 $.
 The contributions from the VC, BCS, and ZS$^{\prime}$ diagrams are shown in Tables \ref{vc2d} and \ref{bcs2d} respectively.

-Lastly, we need to consider the loop-diagrams, each originating from a Coulomb vertex and a disorder vertex.
+Lastly, we need to consider the loop-diagrams, each of which originates from a Coulomb vertex and a disorder vertex.
 The loop integrals for the ZS diagrams vanish.
 The VC diagrams add a correction term of $ \frac{2 \, e^2 \left(W_0+W_1 + 2 \,W_2\right)} {\pi \, \epsilon } $ to the bare coupling of $ - e^2 $.
 The BCS and ZS$^\prime$ diagrams have no logarithmic divergence.